Gysin triangles in the category of motifs with modulus: Introduction

 \subsection{Relationship to Miyazaki's works on higher Chow groups with modulus}

-In \cite{RS18} R\"{u}lling-Saito define higher Chow groups with modulus generalizing additive higher Chow groups (see \cite{BE03}).
+In \cite{BS14} Binda-Saito define higher Chow groups with modulus generalizing additive higher Chow groups (see \cite{BE03}).
 Miyazaki proves that after inverting $p$, higher Chow groups with modulus become independent of the modulus. \begin{thm}\cite[Theorem 5.1]{Miy19b} If base field has characteristic $p$, then for any modulus pair $(\ol{M},M^\infty)$, we have an isomorphism \end{thm}

 On the other hand, it is expected that Voevodsky's isomorphism \cite[Cor.4.2.9]{V00b}